Baker Hughes recruits ex-NASA employees

-SAN FRANCISCO Baker Hughes Inc, which specializes in extracting oil and gas from under the ground, wants to hire people who once explored beyond Earth.
+SAN FRANCISCO, Sept 1 Baker Hughes Inc (BHI.N), which specializes in extracting oil and gas from under the ground, wants to hire people who once explored beyond Earth.

 The oilfield services company held a two-day event this week to recruit current and former workers at another Houston-based institution, NASA, now that the U.S. space agency is no longer involved in manned space flight.